pojosontheweb/ttt/README.md

 ### Maven plugin

-The `ttt-compiler-plugin` can be used to compile templates as part of your maven build :
+The `ttt-compiler-plugin` can be used to compile templates as part of your maven build.

+Put your templates under `src/main/ttt`, and add this plugin def to your `pom.xml` :

 	<plugin>
 		<groupId>com.pojosontheweb</groupId>